samuelsimoes/hanami-webpack/README.md

 | `WEBPACK_DEV_SERVER` | `false` on production `true` in any other env. | If you want disable the webpack-dev-server integration set this as `false`. |

 ## With Heroku
-Just run the command below to configure your Heroku server.
-This command will set your Hanami to serve the assets (you probably already done this) and will set the Ruby and Node.js buildpacks.
+Just run the command below to configure your Heroku app.
+This command will set your Hanami app to serve the assets (you probably already done this) and will set the Ruby and Node.js buildpacks.

 ```
 heroku config:set SERVE_STATIC_ASSETS=true && heroku buildpacks:set --index 1 heroku/nodejs && heroku buildpacks:set --index 2 heroku/ruby
 ```

-To build your assets when you deploy your app you will need place on your `package.json` the [Heroku auto-commands](https://devcenter.heroku.com/articles/nodejs-support#heroku-specific-build-steps):
+To build your assets when you deploy, you will need place on your `package.json` the [Heroku auto-commands](https://devcenter.heroku.com/articles/nodejs-support#heroku-specific-build-steps):

 ```
 {